storesafe/cordova-sqlite-storage/README.md

 ## Highlights

- - Keeps sqlite database in a known user data location that will be backed up by iCloud on iOS
+ - Keeps sqlite database in a known user data location that will be backed up by iCloud on iOS.
+This [posting on my old blog](http://mobileapphelp.blogspot.com/2012/10/cordova-sqliteplugin-continues-to-show.html) documents that this Cordova/PhoneGap SQLitePlugin continues to show excellent reliability, compared to the problems described in [CB-1561](https://issues.apache.org/jira/browse/CB-1561) and in [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/eJTVra33HLo) and also [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/Q_jEOSIAxsY)
  - Drop-in replacement for HTML5 SQL API, the only change is window.openDatabase() --> sqlitePlugin.openDatabase()
  - batch processing optimizations
+ - From my old blog: [iOS version working with the SQLCipher encryption library](http://mobileapphelp.blogspot.com/2012/08/trying-sqlcipher-with-cordova-ios.html).
+Updated instructions will be posted on my [new blog](http://brodyspark.blogspot.com/) sometime in the near future.

-## Apps using PhoneGap/Cordova sqlitePlugin
+## Apps using Cordova/PhoneGap sqlitePlugin

  - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/)
  - [Larkwire](http://www.larkwire.com/): Learn bird songs the fun way